Critters: A New Binge

-Critters: A New Binge is an American horror-comedy web television series that premiered on Shudder on March 21, 2019.
+Critters: A New Binge is an American comedy horror television series that premiered on Shudder on March 21, 2019.
 A reboot of the original franchise, the series takes place in Livingston, Iowa and features all new characters.

 Premise

 The Krites arrive on Earth on a secret mission to rescue a missing comrade.
 Standing in the way of their plans are a group of high school students: Christopher (Joey Morgan), his crush Dana (Stephi Chin-Salvo), and his best friend, Charlie (Bzhaun Rhoden).
 The teens soon receive help in the form of three intergalactic bounty hunters.